lovepreet-virdi/formik-reactstrap-resuable-ui-components/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a collection of Resusable UI compoennts designed with Formik, reactstrap, react-table and bootstrap for directly injecting in any reactjs application (Version>16.8)
+This is a collection of Resusable UI components designed with Formik, reactstrap, react-table and bootstrap for directly injecting in any reactjs application (Version>16.8)
 ## Available Components

 ### Login